-One of the key areas that’s worth re-examining is commercial insurance
+One of the key areas that’s worth re-examining is your hotel insurance

 .
 Is your policy right for your hotel or guesthouse?
 Do you know what cover you have – and is it enough to ensure your business is protected over the coming years?

 Insurance for the hospitality sector is quite a complex subject, with several different options for you to consider as part of your package.

 As insurance specialists, we want our clients to understand exactly what protection our policies offer.
 So, we’ve put together a brief guide to help you assess what you need.

 Plus, we’ve included an overview of the roadmap out of lockdown so you can see how quickly you need to get your business up and running again.